 Dark Chocolate Almond Fudge is a melt in your mouth, smooth and creamy fudge; rich with dark chocolate and almonds.
 The recipe includes almond extract which adds a wonderful dimension to the chocolate.
 Have you ever tried substituting almond extract for the vanilla in your favorite chocolate recipe?
 It’s an easy way to add a nutty cherry-like flavor to a dessert!

-Whether you whip up a batch of fudge to give as a gift or just to eat yourself with the ones you love, it’s well worth the 5 or 10 minutes of time it takes to make.
+Whether you whip up a batch of peanut butter fudge to give as a gift or just to eat yourself with the ones you love, it’s well worth the 5 or 10 minutes of time it takes to make.
 With a glass of milk, or a cup of hot coffee, cocoa, or tea, these easy fudge recipes are sure to make every day of your holiday season sweet!

 PLEASE NOTE: These recipes call for sweetened condensed milk, not evaporated milk, not heavy cream, not half and half, nothing else will work.
 Trust me on this.